 Sumru Belger Krody joined The Textile Museum in 1994 and was appointed senior curator in 2011.
-She is editor in chief of The Textile Museum Journal.
-She also teaches courses in the Art History Program at GW’s Corcoran School of the Arts & Design.
+Additionally, she is editor in chief of The Textile Museum Journal.
+She occasionally teaches courses at GW’s Corcoran School of the Arts & Design.

 Krody holds a bachelor’s degree in classical archaeology from Istanbul University and a master’s in classical archaeology from the University of Pennsylvania.
-She is a member of the Textile Society of America and Centre International d’Etude des Textiles Anciens.
+She is a member of several professional organizations, including the Textile Society of America and Centre International d’Etude des Textiles Anciens.